 The Accreditation Association for Ambulatory Healthcare (AAAHC) Institute for Quality Improvement’s Safe Injection Practices Benchmarking Study for January - June 2017 shows that some AAAHC-accredited organizations are having challenges complying with national guidelines on safe injection practices.
 The study was based on self-reported responses from 110 AAAHC-accredited ambulatory organizations.
 AAAHC noted that the results are similar to other recent studies indicating that reuse of syringes and absence of hand hygiene before injections remain problematic.
 Ninety study participants were ambulatory surgery centers or office-based surgery organizations.
 A key finding for these organizations is that less than 60 percent conducted a safe injections practices (SIP) assessment in the last year.
 In addition, 84 percent perform at least one of the following hand hygiene techniques before accessing supplies and preparing and administering injections: wash with soap and water, or use antiseptic hand wash, hand rub or surgical hand antisepsis.
-Read more information about the study.

 The Joint Commission Issues Take 5 Podcast on Reducing Risk in the OR by Minimizing Noise